fevziomurtekin/fevziomurtekin.github.io/_posts/2023-01-18-dependency-management-with-use-toml.md

 ![](https://www.linkpicture.com/q/Twitter-post-1.png)

 Hello everyone, In my previous article, I said that *"I want to start new article series about Gradle"*.
 And this article will be the second article of that series.
-In this article, I'll try to explain the new feature a.k.a *version catalog* which is developed by Gradle and providing to declare a conventional file.
+In this article, I'll explain the new feature a.k.a *version catalog* which is developed by Gradle and providing to declare a conventional file.

 Firstly, let's start with what is TOML?